PL-3994 for Heart Failure

-PL-3994, discovered and developed by scientists at Palatin Technologies, is a natriuretic peptide receptor A (NPRA) agonist compound under development for acute asthma and other pulmonary indications.
+PL-3994, discovered and developed by scientists at Palatin Technologies, is a natriuretic peptide receptor A (NPR-A) agonist compound under development for heart failure, acute asthma and other pulmonary indications.
 PL-3994 has successfully completed Phase 1 safety trials.

 PL-3994 is a synthetic molecule, incorporating a novel and proprietary amino acid mimetic developed by Palatin Technologies.
 PL-3994 has an extended half-life, with reduced affinity for natriuretic peptide clearance receptors and increased resistance to neutral endopeptidase, an endogenous enzyme that degrades natriuretic peptides.
 The result is a drug with improved pharmacokinetic and pharmacodynamic properties.

 PL-3994 activates NPR-A, a receptor known to play a role in cardiovascular homeostasis.
 PL-3994 increases plasma cyclic guanosine monophosphate (cGMP) levels, a pharmacological response consistent with the effects of endogenous (naturally produced) natriuretic peptides on cardiovascular function and smooth muscle relaxation.
 PL-3994 also decreases activity of the renin-angiotensin-aldosterone system (RAAS), a hormone system that regulates blood pressure and fluid balance.

 We have planned but not yet scheduled a repeat dose Phase 2 clinical trial in patients with heart failure to evaluate safety profiles as well as pharmacokinetic (period to metabolize or excrete the drug) and pharmacodynamic (period of action or effect of the drug) endpoints.
 Patient populations would include patients diagnosed with heart failure, including patients with reduced levels of endogenous active natriuretic peptides.